prowriting/beyondgrammar-froala/README.md

-# Real-time Grammar plugin for Froala editor
+# BeyondGrammar plugin for Froala editor
 Bring real-time spelling, grammar and style checking into your Froala editor.
 Perfect for CMSs, help desk systems and blogs.

 To add real-time grammar, spell and style checking to your Froala editor you just need to install this add-in.
 It's free for individuals and reasonably proced for multi-user licenses.